Making a positive impact in our community

-Here at LJMU we are committed to helping local communities.
-In 2016 we launched our corporate charities initiative - inviting our staff to nominate and then vote for four corporate charities.
+In 2016 we launched our corporate charities initiative - with staff nominating and then voting for corporate charities.

-This time, the nominated charities need to demonstrate that their activity aligns with our Respect!
+Our nominated charities have demonstrated that their activity aligns with our Respect!
 Always initiative.

 Respect, Always! is a collaboration between LJMU and JMSU which aims to get to the heart of what ‘respect’ means to us all as individuals and to collectively recognise this across the University.

 At LJMU, above all else, we want everyone who studies here, works here and works with us, to feel respected, and to respect others.

 We have a produced the Respect, Always! charter that aims to demonstrate our commitment to putting respect at the heart of everything that we do.

 Our University has a proud history of being inclusive and making everyone connected to LJMU feel welcome, comfortable and accepted; whether they are studying here, working here or partnering with us.
 Respect, Always! is about ensuring we maintain and develop this approach across all areas of university life.